 3. It affects young and old

-An increasing number of young women are presenting with mouth cancer.
+An increasing number of young women and men are presenting with mouth cancer.
 This is associated with a papilloma viral infection.
 The introduction of the National Vaccination programmes are helping to raise awareness and reduce the incidence.

 4. Smoking increases your risk

 Smokers have a higher risk of developing many cancers and especially mouth cancer.
 If you smoke you need to ideally stop, get help stopping, or be seen regularly by your dentist as you are in a higher risk category. https://www.hse.ie/

 More than moderate drinking can increase your risk of developing mouth cancer.
 Where alcohol pools especially in the floor of the mouth and under the tongue cancers can be difficult to detect without regular examinations.